Sampling with Mollified Interaction Energy Descent: Experiments

 \section{Experiments}

 We compare MIED with recent alternatives on unconstrained and constrained sampling problems.
 Unless mentioned otherwise, we choose the $s$-Riesz family of mollifiers $\{\phi^s_\eps\}$ with $s = n + 10^{-4}$ and $\eps = 10^{-8}$: we found minimizing the MIE with such mollifiers results in well-separated particles so that we can take $\eps$ to be very small as our theory recommends.
 This is not the case for the Gaussian or the Laplace family as setting $\eps$ too small can cause numerical issues even when particles are well-separated.
+In \cref{sec:effect_of_s}, we compare different choices of $s$ on a constrained mixture distribution.

+Unless mentioned otherwise: for SVGD \citep{liu2016stein}, we use the adaptive Gaussian kernel as in the original implementation (adaptive kernels can be prone to collapse samples---see \cref{sec:collapse}); for KSDD \citep{korba2021kernel}, we use a fixed Gaussian kernel with unit variance.
+All methods by default use a learning rate of $0.01$ with Adam optimizer \citep{kingma2014adam}.
+The source code can be found at \url{https://github.com/lingxiaoli94/MIED}.